 Are you planning to attend medical school at a top MD degree program?
 First of all, let me say.
 Congratulations!
-Becoming a doctor is hands down one of the most difficult yet rewarding career paths that you can choose.
+Becoming a doctor is hands down one of the most difficult yet rewarding career paths you can choose.

 I am 100% impressed by anyone who makes this decision.
 Before we go any further, I want to say that you should be proud of yourself.

-I know you've already had your course by course evaluation form notarized by a professional, been accepted, and are just bursting to get going.
+I know you've already had your course-by-course evaluation form notarized by a professional, been accepted, and are just bursting to get going.

 Thriving In Medical School